Paul Lambert

 Acknowledgement

 I would like to acknowledge David Druker of StataCorp who I discussed these ideas with at two Nordic Stata User group meetings.
-David has written a command that estimates centiles of standardized distributions using a two parameter gamma distribution which is available here.
+David wrote a command that estimates centiles of standardized distributions using a two parameter gamma distribution which is available here.

 References